MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/hdmi-ingest-status-unhealthy.md

 ---
-title: The HDMI Ingest status of an MTR device is unhealthy
+title: The HDMI Ingest status of an MTR device is Unhealthy
-description: Resolve the issue that the HDMI Ingest signal of a Microsoft Teams Rooms (MTR) device is Unhealthy. ms.reviewer: ms.topic: troubleshooting ms.date: 9/23/2022
+description: Resolve the issue that causes the HDMI Ingest signal of a Microsoft Teams Rooms (MTR) device to appear as Unhealthy. ms.reviewer: ms.topic: troubleshooting ms.date: 9/23/2022